3x1t-5tyl3/haecksen-coc-schweiz/source/md/coc.en.haecksen.md

-# Code of Conduct for Haecksen Schweizs
+# Code of Conduct for Haecksen Schweiz

 ## TL;DR